isabellafernandes27/githooks/README.md

 ## TODOs

 - [X] Get `test-pre-push-tf`s to pass (need to change logic on `pre-push-tf`).
 Consider testing them in the same suite.
 - [ ] Put all `pre-push` scripts together and test if functionality still intact.
 Original unit tests should still work.
+- [ ] Create new unit tests for the full `pre-push` script to test integrated functionality.

 ## Pre-push Hook